 Black DLC Watches Vs. Other Black PVD Watches

 PVD vs. DLC, all you ever wanted to know about your black timepiece.
-A genuine sports watch must be reliable and robust enough so that it can efficiently perform its assigned chronometric functions without any physical damage while engaged in extreme activities.
-This principle is also applicable to the exclusive watches used in military operations, search and rescue missions, firefighting, sailing, diving, science and research, exploration and adventures, engineering and industrial sectors, aviation, and space, etc. In these times, the extreme timepieces have also become a chief attraction of gentlemen’s wardrobe as stylish wrist companions.
+A genuine sports watch must be reliable, robust enough, and efficiently perform its assigned chronometric functions without any physical damage while engaged in extreme activities.
+This principle is also applicable to the exclusive watches used in military operations, search and rescue missions, firefighting, sailing, diving, science and research, exploration and adventures, engineering and industrial sectors, aviation, space, etc. In these times, the extreme timepieces have also become a chief attraction of gentlemen’s wardrobe as stylish wrist companions.

-You may wonder what is DLC?.
-To attain the demanding characteristics of extreme sports watches, careful selection of most suitable materials and right production techniques are necessary.
-The familiar materials used in the manufacturing of sports watches are stainless steel, titanium, ceramic, bronze, and some specific gold alloys.
+You may wonder what DLC is?.
+To attain a black steel watch demanding characteristics, carefully selecting the most suitable materials and the proper production techniques is necessary.
+The familiar materials used in manufacturing sports watches are stainless steel, titanium, ceramic, bronze, and some specific gold alloys.
 Comparatively, 316L stainless steel tops the list.
 PVD stands for physical vapor deposition.
 The "D" in DLC stands for diamond and not 'deposition.'

-Usually, the aesthetic features of the watch case and other external parts are enhanced by using different finishing techniques like brushing, polishing, sandblasting, etc. or with techniques like powdering or electro-plating.
+Usually, the watch case's aesthetic features and other external parts are enhanced by using different finishing techniques like brushing, polishing, sandblasting, etc., or using powdering or electro-plating techniques.
 However, these methods are purely decorative, and they merely provide any considerable enhancement in the physical strength of watch parts.

 Black PVD Coating Explained

-At present, luxury watch brands can choose new-generation thin-film coating techniques like PVD (Physical Vapor Deposition) or CVD (Chemical Vapor Deposition) for enhancing aesthetic features and physical characteristics of the extreme sports timepieces.
+At present, luxury Swiss watches brands can choose new-generation thin-film coating techniques like PVD (Physical Vapor Deposition) or CVD (Chemical Vapor Deposition) for enhancing aesthetic features and physical characteristics of the extreme sports timepieces.
 For example, you will never find Rolex watches with a PVD coating.

 Vacuum Deposition is an industrial procedure used to deposit layers of a material atom-by-atom or molecule-by-molecule on a solid surface.
 Both PVD and CVD are primarily two different types of Vacuum deposition technologies used in the thin-film coating.
-Compare to powdering and electroplating techniques, PVD and CVD coatings are thinner and provide longer life, improved scratch resistance, hardness, more durability, superior corrosion resistance, and better wear-resistance.
-With the PVD process, it is possible to manufacture watch cases and other external metal parts in a variety of color shades like yellow gold, rose gold, bronze, blue, black, etc.
+Compared to powdering and electroplating techniques, PVD and CVD coatings are thinner and provide longer life, improved scratch resistance, hardness, more durability, superior corrosion resistance, and better wear resistance.
+The PVD process makes it possible to manufacture watch cases and other external metal parts in various color shades like yellow gold, rose gold, bronze, blue, black, etc.

 The First Choice Black DLC Coating for Watches

 DLC is an acronym for Diamond-Like Carbon.
-The DLC coating is an advanced thin-film coating method using either PVD deposition via Arc and Sputtering or PACVD (Plasma Assisted Chemical Vapor Deposition) process.
-In this method, you can produce thin films that combine the distinctive properties of two carbon allotropes: Diamond and Graphite.
+The DLC coating is an advanced thin-film coating method using either PVD deposition via Arc and Sputtering or PACVD (Plasma Assisted Chemical Vapor Deposition).
+This method can produce thin films that combine the distinctive properties of two carbon allotropes: Diamond and Graphite.

 Diamond is one of the hardest known materials in the universe with a hardness of 10 Mohs scales (Equal to 10000HV Vickers), whereas Graphite is soft, slick, and endures a hardness of only 1.5 on the Mohs scale.
-The thin-film coating produced by DLC, therefore, combines the hardness of diamond and the lubricity of graphite.
-According to specific demands, DLC coatings can be customized by utilizing process parameters and varying the properties of diamond or graphite.
+Therefore, the thin-film coating produced by DLC combines the hardness of diamond and the lubricity of graphite.
+According to specific demands, DLC coatings can be customized by utilizing process parameters and varying the diamond or graphite properties.

-With DLC coatings, significant improvements in hardness can achieve up to 9000 Vickers, which is much higher than the hardness levels achieved by PVD or by any other surface coating method.
+With DLC coatings, significant improvements in hardness can achieve up to 9000 Vickers, which is much higher than PVD's hardness levels or any other surface coating method.
 Pvd vs. DLC, which is best?